joshbrew/AcyclicGraph.js/README.md

 ### GraphNode class

 These are the objects created to represent each node in the tree.
-They can be created and parent nodes without belonging to an acyclic graph.
+They can be created without belonging to an acyclic graph.
 The acyclic graph simply adds sequential tags 'node0, node1' etc (rather than random tags) to all untagged nodes according to the order of the tree provided so it's easier to create self-referencing trees.

 GraphNode properties
 ```ts